LuisaGroup/LuisaCompute/README_Python_en.md

 > We recommend using upload/download with numpy arrays _only on scalar buffers_.
 For non-scalar buffers, we recommend
 > using list.
 If numpy array is used, the user is responsible for the memory layout of the data.

-On device side (in Luisa functions) the elements of the cache can be read and written.
+On device side (in Luisa functions) the elements of the buffer can be read and written.

 ```python
 buf.read(index)